jnmclarty/fapple/README.md

 ## Usage

+0. Have a list of passwords you want to try, assign them to the candidates variable in passlist.py
 1. Turn on itunes.
 2. Calibrate mouse positions.
     Use getcurpos.py to get the x & y coordinates of thethree buttons and one text field,